SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Introduction

 \section{Introduction}

-\blfootnote{$^\spadesuit$ Contributed equally.}Generative large language models (LLMs), such as ChatGPT~\cite{brown2020language} and GPT-4~\cite{openai2023gpt4}, have demonstrated remarkable capabilities of creating natural language texts across various application domains, including summarization, instruction following, and question answering~\cite{zhang2019pretraining, liu2021makes}.
-However, it is challenging to quickly and cheaply serving these LLMs due to their large volume of parameters, complex architectures, and high computational requirements.
-For example, the GPT-3 architecture has 175 billion parameters, which require more than 16 NVIDIA 40GB A100 GPUs to store in single-precision floating points, and take several seconds to serve a single inference request~\cite{brown2020language}.
+Generative large language models (LLMs), such as ChatGPT~\cite{brown2020language} and GPT-4~\cite{openai2023gpt4}, have proven to be powerful in various application domains, including question answering, program synthesis, and task automation~\cite{zhang2019pretraining, liu2021makes}.
+However, it is challenging to quickly and cheaply serve these LLMs due to their large volume of parameters, complex architectures, and high computational requirements.
+For example, the largest GPT-3 architecture has 175 billion parameters, which requires more than eight NVIDIA 40GB A100 GPUs to store in half-precision floating points, and takes several seconds to serve a single inference request~\cite{brown2020language}.

-A generative LLM generally takes input as a sequence of tokens, called {\em prompt}, and generates subsequent tokens one at a time, as shown in \Cref{fig:existing_approach}.
+An LLM generally takes as input a sequence of tokens, called {\em prompt}, and generates subsequent tokens one at a time, as shown in \Cref{fig:existing_approach}.
 The generation of each token in the sequence is conditioned on the input prompt and previously generated tokens and does not consider future tokens.
 This approach is also called {\em autoregressive} decoding because each generated token is also used as input for generating future tokens.
-This dependency between tokens is crucial for many NLP tasks that require preserving the order and context of the generated tokens, such as text completion.
+This dependency between tokens is crucial for many NLP tasks that require preserving the order and context of the generated tokens, such as text completion~\cite{yu2022orca}.